sourceduty/Sports_Product/README.md

 ![Sports Product](https://github.com/sourceduty/Sports_Product/assets/123030236/3a200bb3-6258-4dfc-8be5-b4a389a150b9)

-> Use DALL-E 3 to create a product packaging image using real sports and e-sports characters or objects.
+> Use DALL-E 3 to create a product packaging image using real sports, motorsports and e-sports characters or objects.

 #